Against Islamic fundamentalism

-The emergence of fundamentalism stems from a multitude of factors, including social and historical circumstances, as well as policies pursued by the international community.
+The emergence of fundamentalism stems from many factors, including social and historical circumstances, as well as policies pursued by the international community.

-But is the emergence of fundamentalism, as some assert, a face-off between the Islamic world and the West; or more specifically, is this a confrontation between Islam on the one hand, and Christianity and Judaism on the other?
+Is the emergence of fundamentalism, as some assert, a face-off between the Islamic world and the West?
+More specifically, is this a confrontation between Islam on the one hand and Christianity and Judaism on the other?

 Indeed, why do more than all others, fundamentalists direct their vengeance and violence towards women?
 First, because their backward nature has rendered them misogynous.
-And second, during the 1979 revolution in Iran as well as in social movements in other Middle East countries, the fundamentalist were challenged and are being challenged today with an immense yearning for freedom and equality, which pivots around women’s emancipation.
+Second, during the 1979 revolution in Iran and social movements in other Middle East countries, the fundamentalists were challenged and are challenged today with an immense yearning for freedom and equality, which pivots around women’s emancipation.

-For this reason, misogyny lies at the core fundamentalist mindset, which by suppressing women oppresses and intimidates society as a whole.
+For this reason, misogyny lies at the core of the fundamentalist mindset, which through the suppression of women, oppresses, and intimidates society as a whole.